ianstormtaylor/superstruct/Readme.md

 ### Examples

 Superstruct's API is very flexible, allowing it to be used for a variety of use cases on your servers and in the browser.
-Here are a few examples to common patterns...
+Here are a few examples of common patterns...

 - [Basic Validation](./examples/basic-validation.js)
 - [Custom Types](./examples/custom-types.js)